-‘Days Of Our Lives Comings & Goings: Chloe Leaves Salem Yet Again
+‘Days Of Our Lives’ Comings & Goings: Chloe Leaves Salem Yet Again

 A brand new job opportunity will open up for Chloe, and she’ll snatch it up.
 Of course, the new job will take the singer out of town with her son, Parker, but it may not be the last of the character.

-Chloe often kept to herself and was called “Ghoul Girl” by bullies before falling in love with Philip and transforming into a confident young women.
+Chloe often kept to herself and was called “Ghoul Girl” by bullies before falling in love with Philip and transforming into a confident young woman.

 View this post on Instagram